Hit 'Em Up: Release and reception

 Among musicians, the song drew criticism from singer Dionne Warwick, and disapproval from fellow rappers Kool Moe Dee and Chuck D, as written in their book There's a God on the Mic: The True 50 Greatest MCs.
 They felt that although Shakur was one of the most substantive rappers of that period, he had gone too far with "Hit 'Em Up," causing some of Shakur's fans to turn on him, according to the two rappers.
+Ice-T wrote in his autobiography that, when Shakur played Hit 'Em Up to him before its release, he tried to persuade Shakur to contact Biggie and try to resolve their problems, rather than releasing the record.
+Ice-T added that Shakur was angered with this reaction and had hoped that he would have sided with the West Coast in the feud.

 Aftermath

-The song has been viewed as the turning point in the feud between Tupac and Biggie, where things were said and rapped which could never be taken back during the remainder of Shakur's life.
-This has led to its being dubbed as the beginning of the war between the East Coast and the West Coast, and the centerpiece in what became the most venomous battle in the history of hip hop.
+The song has been viewed as the turning point in the feud between Shakur and Biggie, where things were said and rapped which could never be taken back during the remainder of Shakur's life.
+This has led to its being dubbed as the centerpiece in what became the most venomous battle in the history of hip hop.

 "Hit 'Em Up" has been studied by and with academics, and it has been used as a part of a series of lessons for building the means to communicate with younger people.
 Its main role in these lessons is to define anger in rap music.
 Biggie was shot and killed six months after Shakur's death.